Ishihara Shiko'o: Legacy

-Many of the documents collected by Ishihara were preserved at the of the in Kumamoto.
+Many of the documents collected by Ishihara were preserved at the Shinpūren Archive of the Sakurayama Shrine in Kumamoto.
 Ishihara's work was expounded upon by Hasuda Zenmei, one of the last kokugaku students and an early influence on the author Yukio Mishima.
 Later in the 20th century, material from the Sakurayama archive was examined by the historian Araki Seishi.
 During the late 1960s, Araki collaborated with Yukio Mishima in the latter's preliminary research for the historical fiction novel Runaway Horses, which contains a dramatic depiction of the Shinpūren rebellion modeled on Ishihara's text and attributed to the fictional "Yamao Tsunanori" (山尾 綱紀).

 Because of the low-volume first publication, copies of Shinpūren Ketsuruishi were difficult to obtain even before the Second World War.
 During the occupation, the book was one of many denounced as reactionary.
 It was subsequently marked for confiscation and destruction by the Civil Censorship Detachment, but no copies are known to have been seized.
 In 1977, Shinpūren Ketsuruishi was republished in limited numbers.
 Under the copyright law of Japan, the text of Shinpūren Ketsuruishi is now in the public domain.

 Alongside the few other surviving early accounts of the Shinpūren rebellion, Shinpūren Ketsuruishi has been unfavorably described as a "hagiography" because of its sympathetic tone and heroic presentation of the rebels' deeds.